gerivanc/entropy-password-generator/README.md

 entropy-password-generator --length 128 --with-ambiguous
 ```

-Visit the [Test PyPI project page](https://test.pypi.org/project/entropy-password-generator/) for additional details about the stable release.
+Visit the [Test PyPI project page](https://test.pypi.org/project/entropy-password-generator/) for additional details about the development version.

 > **Note:** the execution of the `--mode` and `--length` scripts, as demonstrated in the previous options such as: `entropy-password-generator --mode 20` and `entropy-password-generator --length 15`, are specific for use in the active virtual environment.
 Do not use > > them after cloning the repository via CLI directly without the active virtual environment, if you use them you will receive an error message such as: `entropy-password-generator: command not found`.
 >
 > To use the `--mode` and `--length` scripts used via CLI directly after cloning the repository without activating the virtual environment,
 > use the scripts such as: `python3 entropy_password_generator/password_generator.py --mode 15` (mode 1 to 20) and custom mode `python3 entropy_password_generator/password_generator.py --length 70` (using custom 15 to 128 characters).

+---

+## Getting Started on Windows
+For Windows users, a dedicated guide is available to help you install and use the **EntroPy Password Generator** via **PowerShell**.
+This step-by-step tutorial covers installation, configuration, and password generation with clear examples tailored for the Windows environment, including detailed instructions for setting up Git and running the generator.
+Check out the [**GETTING_STARTED_WINDOWS.md**](https://github.com/gerivanc/entropy-password-generator/blob/main/GETTING_STARTED_WINDOWS.md) for comprehensive guidance.

 ---